adobe/franklin-sidekick-library/README.md

 1. Create a directory inside the `sidekick` directory where you will store all the block variations.
 For example, you could create a directory called `blocks` inside `sidekick`.
 2. Inside the `blocks` directory, create a Word document called `columns` and provide examples of all the variations of the `columns` block ([Example](https://main--helix-test-content-onedrive--adobe.hlx.page/block-library-tests/blocks/columns/columns?view-doc-source=true)).
 3. Preview the `columns` document.
-4. Within the library workbook, add a new sheet and name it helix-blocks.
+4. Within the library workbook, add a new sheet and name it `helix-blocks`.
-5. Inside the helix-blocks sheet, create two columns named name and path.
+5. Inside the helix-blocks sheet, create two columns named `name` and `path`.
-6. To include a block set in the block library, add a new row to the helix-blocks sheet and specify the name of the block in the first column and the absolute path to the document that defines the block variations in the second column.
-For instance, if you want to add a columns block, you could create a row with the name "Columns" and the path "https://main--mysite--myowner.hlx.page/sidekick/blocks/columns".
+6. To include a block set in the block library, add a new row to the `helix-blocks` sheet and specify the name of the block in the first column and the absolute path to the document that defines the block variations in the second column.
+For instance, if you want to add a columns block, you could create a row with the name `Columns` and the path `https://main--mysite--myowner.hlx.page/sidekick/blocks/columns`.
-7. Preview and publish the `library` workbook.
+7. Preview and publish the `library` workbook again.

-#### Authoring block names and descriptions.
+#### (Optional) Authoring block names and descriptions.

 By default the block name and variation will be used to render the item in the blocks plugin.
 For example, if the name of the block is `columns (center, background)` than that name will be used as the label.
 This can be customized by preceeding the block with an `h2`, when this is done the value fo the `h2` will be used instead.